 Rule 26 requires parties to disclose all documents that the disclosing party has in its possession, custody, or control and may use to support its claims or defenses.
 Failure to timely disclose such documents under Rule 26 can bar a party from using such information as evidence on a motion, at a hearing, or at trial under Rule 37(c)(1).
 Therefore, it is important, as a disclosing party, to ensure that disclosures are complete.
 Failure to do so could result in sanctions, up to exclusion of late disclosures.

-For questions about this case or any other discovery-related matters, let me know.
-We can help.
+For questions about this case or any other discovery-related matters, let us know.
+And subscribe to our blog to stay up to date.